-Gaia GPS is our favorite app for satellite imagery as it offers downloadable satellite imagery of the whole world (ESRI World Imagery), and also USGS Aerial Imagery for most of the CONUS.
+Gaia GPS is our favorite app for satellite imagery as it offers downloadable satellite imagery of the whole world (3 different sources: Mapquest, ESRI, Google).

-- Regional and local maps - Nearly every park publishes a map, showing park boundaries, trails, roads, campgrounds, and points of interest.
+- Regional and local maps - Nearly every park publishes a map showing park boundaries, trails, roads, campgrounds, and points of interest.

 These will nearly always have the most current trail information.

-- Maplets is a great app for viewing these maps; if the park you want is not already available,
+Maplets is a great app for viewing these maps; if the park you want is not already available,

 submit a request and they will attempt to add it.